Ganesh2304/-job-board-app/README.md

 # OverView
         In this project, we will create a Job Board App with React Native.
 The Job Board App is a simple application that displays a list of job openings in any field.
 It benefits students and anyone looking for work in the market.
-It assists with job searches and provides detailed information about application procedures, among other things.This app is about
+It assists with job searches and provides detailed information about application procedures, among other things.

 # Video Link
         Place video link here